Tuscan Fish Stew Recipe

 2. Add onion and sauté until tender.
 Add garlic and cook until fragrant.
 Add wine, then bring to a simmer and reduce by half.

-3. Add chicken stock, beans, tomatoes, crushed red pepper, salt, pepper and 1/2 lemon juice.
-Using a spoon or spatula, crush the tomatoes.
-Bring pot to simmer and simmer for 10 minutes.
+3. Add chicken and tomatoes.
+Using a spoon or spatula, crush tomatoes until sauce is slightly chunky.
+Add beans, Calabrian chniles, salt, pepper and 1/2 lemon juice.
+Bring pot to simmer then add parmesan rinds.
+Continue simmering for 10 minutes.
 Add fish and simmer for another 10-12 minutes or until fish is cooked through.

 4. Temporarily remove fish to a plate.
 Stir in spinach and mozzarella.
 Add fish back to stew.
 Serve immediately with lemon wedges and fresh parsley.